nutriverse/mwana/README.md

-- To read about the functions and the process for estimating acute undernutrition prevalence from MUAC data, read this [guide](https://nutriverse.io/mwana/articles/prevalence.html#sec-prevalence-muac) on using unadjusted MUAC and/or edema data and this [guide](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-prevalence-of-wasting-based-on-mfaz) on using MFAZ and/or edema data.
+- To read about the functions and the process for estimating acute undernutrition prevalence from MUAC data, read this [guide](https://nutriverse.io/mwana/articles/prevalence.html#sec-prevalence-muac) on using raw MUAC and/or edema data and this [guide](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-prevalence-of-wasting-based-on-mfaz) on using MFAZ and/or edema data.